 The Dyslexia Reading Well Blog brings you the latest information available at our website and around the dyslexia world from research breakthroughs to exciting new books or products.
 Subscribe to our RSS feed by clicking on the orange button above the navigation links.

-The Scottish Rite tutors children with dyslexia for free at over 170 locations in the U.S. and Canada
+The Scottish Rite dyslexia reading programs help children with dyslexia for free at over 170 locations in the U.S. and Canada

 Professional dyslexia teaching resources for use in the classroom or home.